experimatt/dotfiles/.atom/packages/linter/CONTRIBUTING.md

 * We prefer small, focused, single-responsibility pull requests that include tests where possible.
 These can be contrasted with large pull requests, pull requests with multiple unrelated concerns, and pull requests which have no tests.
 * Include screenshots and animated GIFs in your pull request whenever possible.
-* **Please ensure that your pull request has no lint errors.** This is a project for linters after all, so please ensure you have the [linter-coffeelint](https://atom.io/packages/linter-coffeelint) and [linter-eslint](https://atom.io/packages/linter-eslint) packages installed in
+* **Please ensure that your pull request has no lint errors.** This is a project for linters after all, so please ensure you have the [linter-eslint](https://atom.io/packages/linter-eslint) package installed in Atom.
-  Atom.
 * Include thoughtfully-worded, well-structured [Jasmine](http://jasmine.github.io/) specs in the `./spec` folder.
 Run them using `apm test`.
 See